 ORLANDO, Fla. - In Florida outside temperatures tend to stay consistently hot, even after the summer ends.
 Those conditions turn the inside of a vehicle into a deadly situation when children and pets are left inside.

-Last year, 43 hot vehicle-related deaths of children were reported nationwide, according to KidsandCars.Org, an organization that tracks similar cases across the country.
-In the last 20 years, 791 children have died from pediatric vehicular heatstroke, NoHeatStroke.Org, a similar organization, reported.
+Last year, 53 hot vehicle-related deaths of children were reported nationwide, according to KidsandCars.Org, an organization that tracks similar cases across the country.
+In the last 20 years, more than 830 children have died from pediatric vehicular heatstroke, NoHeatStroke.Org, a similar organization, reported.

-To prevent further tragedies this year, it’s important to know how hot is too hot before it’s too late.
-That’s why a Central Florida Emergency Room physician took the time this week, ahead of the official start of summer, to demonstrate the dangers of hot cars.
+To prevent further tragedies, it's important to know how hot is too hot before it's too late.
+That's why a Central Florida Emergency Room physician took the time to demonstrate the dangers of hot cars.